better-incidents/foundations-of-incident-management/docs/incident_process.md

 * SEV3: Investigation
     * Non-critical product functionality is broken but not significantly detrimental to the customer experience

-Owned services
+### Owned services

 * Ownership document or architecture diagram outlining all services and functionalities in the product(s) and list owners and contact information for each.
 This should include critical vendors and contact information for their support organizations and status pages.

-* Example CSV:  \
+Example CSV headers:

-	functionality, service, owning team, paging schedule link \
-	vendor, product, owning team/owner of relationship, link to vendor support portal, vendor status page
+	functionality, service, owning team, paging schedule link vendor, product, owning team/owner of relationship, link to vendor support portal, vendor status page

-Responder roles
+### Responder roles

 * Triage engineer
     * A service owner who is on call and paged for interruptions to a service